kube-vip/kube-vip/docs/architecture/index.md

 When using ARP or layer2 it will use [leader election](https://godoc.org/k8s.io/client-go/tools/leaderelection)

-It is also possible to use [raft](https://en.wikipedia.org/wiki/Raft_(computer_science) clustering technology, but this approach has largely been superseded by leader election especially when running in cluster.

 ### Virtual IP

 The leader within the cluster will assume the **vip** and will have it bound to the selected interface that is declared within the configuration.
 When the leader changes it will evacuate the **vip** first or in failure scenarios the **vip** will be directly assumed by the next elected leader.